Dequantizing quantum machine learning models using tensor networks: Efficient classical kernel induced from a quantum kernel.

-We compare the quantum kernel method from the IQP encoding using 2 repetitions of encoding gates, which is conjectured to be hard to simulate classically~\cite{Havlicek2019}, and the corresponding basis-equivalent product kernel method.
-We again choose the function regression task from the re-labeled f-MNIST dataset as in Sec.~\ref{sec:mpsgen}, but now following Refs.~\cite{Huang2021power, Jerbi2023:beyondkernel}, target values are generated by the randomly parametrized $n_q$-qubit quantum circuits.
-The IQP encoding with repetition 2 contains $2n_q^2$ $\phi_\alpha$s when transformed to parallel model via procedure in Appendix.~\ref{app:A}.
-These $2n_q^2$ pre-processing functions include trivial function $\phi_\alpha(\rvec{x}) = 0$, so the basis-equivalent cMPS model has a length of $2n_q^2$.
-However, as $\phi_\alpha(\rvec{x}) = 0$ does not affect the number of linearly independent basis functions, there are only $4n_q-2$ non-trivial pre-processing functions.
+Kernel methods sharing the same RKHS do not necessarily exhibit the same performances such as generalizability.
+Here, we compare the quantum kernel method based on IQP encoding using two repetitions of encoding gates, which is conjectured to be hard to simulate classically~\cite{Havlicek2019}, and the corresponding basis-equivalent product kernel method.
+We again consider the function regression task from the relabeled f-MNIST dataset as in Sec.~\ref{sec:mpsgen}, but now following Refs.~\cite{Huang2021power, Jerbi2023:beyondkernel}, target values are generated by the randomly parametrized $n$-qubit quantum circuits.
+The IQP encoding of repetition two contains $2n^2$ $\phi_\alpha$s when transformed to a parallel model \textit{via} the procedure in Appendix~\ref{app:A}.
+These $2n^2$ pre-processing functions include the trivial function $\phi_\alpha(\rvec{x}) = 0$, and the basis-equivalent CMPS model has a length of $2n^2$.
+However, as $\phi_\alpha(\rvec{x}) = 0$ does not affect the number of linearly independent basis functions, there are only $4n-2$ non-trivial pre-processing functions.
 We order them as

-and create the $N = 4n_q-2~\mathbf{T}(\rvec{x})$s to evaluate $\mathcal{K}_{c}$ .
-We fit models with a $500$ training set using kernel ridge regression which exploits regularized loss Eq.~\eqref{eq:regularizedloss} with $\lambda = 0.01$, and test loss has been obtained with $100$ unseen data.
-Details about the simulation are in Appendix~\ref{app:D}.
+and create the $\mathbf{T}(\rvec{x})$ with $N = 4n-2$ to evaluate $\mathcal{K}_{c}$.
+We fit models with a sample of $500$ training data using kernel ridge regression which exploits regularized loss Eq.~\eqref{eq:regularizedloss} with $\lambda = 0.01$, and test losses are computed with $100$ unseen data.

-Figure~\ref{fig:kernel} presents the mean squared error (MSE) value from training and test dataset after training.
-It is evident that the training loss incurred using the kernel method with $\mathcal{K}_c$ is comparable to that of $\mathcal{K}_q$, both are around the order of $10^{-4}$.
-This indicates that $f^{opt}_c$ fits the training data almost flawlessly, {reflecting the good expressivity on VQML-generated functions.
-The training loss from $\mathcal{K}_c$ surpasses any other classical methods explored in the study by Ref.~\cite{Jerbi2023:beyondkernel}.
-However, the test loss exhibited poorer performance than the quantum kernel for smaller system sizes, though it became comparable as the system size expanded.
+Figure~\ref{fig:kernel} presents the mean squared error (MSE) value from training and test datasets after training.
+It is evident that the training loss incurred using the kernel method using $\mathcal{K}_c$ is comparable to that of $\mathcal{K}_q$; both are of the order $10^{-4}$.
+This indicates that $f^{\mathrm{opt}}_c$ fits the training data almost flawlessly, reflecting its good expressivity on VQML-generated functions.
+The training loss from $\mathcal{K}_c$ is lower than any other classical methods explored in the study by Ref.~\cite{Jerbi2023:beyondkernel}.
+However, the test loss is higher than the quantum kernel for smaller system sizes, though the two become comparably worse as the system size expanded.